Coder-Yu/Coder-Yu/README.md

 ### Hi there 👋

-This is Junliang Yu, a second-year PhD student majoring in Computer Science. [[Google Scholar]](https://scholar.google.com/citations?user=JGuWOUIAAAAJ&hl=EN&oi=ao)
+This is Junliang Yu, a third-year PhD student majoring in Computer Science. [[Google Scholar]](https://scholar.google.com/citations?user=JGuWOUIAAAAJ&hl=EN&oi=ao)
 - I’m working with A/Prof. Hongzhi Yin at the University of Queensland.
 - My research interests include recommender systems, social network analysis, self-supervised learning and graph learning.
 - Feel free to drop me an email if you have any questions. [📧](mailto:jl.yu@uq.edu.au)